Ludford, Lincolnshire: RAF Ludford Magna

 RAF Ludford Magna was a former Royal Air Force airfield situated south of the village, next to east side of the B1225 High Street.
 The station opened in June 1943.

 During the Second World War, Lancaster bomber air crew from the RAF Ludford Magna were shot down and killed over Voué in France.
 The villagers of Voué buried the air crew and tended the graves for many years until the link with Ludford was discovered.
 Ludford and Voué are now twinned, with regular visits between the two.
-There is a No. 101 Squadron RAF reunion every year in early September, with a fly past over the village of an Avro Lancaster PA474 from RAF Coningsby, the only bomber remaining in the Battle of Britain Memorial Flight.
 There is a memorial stone for the base in the village.
 The squadron suffered the greatest number of casualties of any RAF Bomber Command squadron.
+There is a No. 101 Squadron RAF reunion every year in early September.

 During the Cold War the station was home to Thor Intermediate Range Ballistic Nuclear Missiles, each with 1.44 megaton warheads.

 2008 earthquake

 On 27 February 2008 at 00.26 am Ludford was at the epicentre of an earthquake measuring 5.2 on the Richter scale.
 Despite the strength of the earthquake no damage was sustained to the village.
 To celebrate the village's place in UK earthquake history, the White Hart Inn commissioned a beer that was brewed by a local microbrewery.